sanjibsinha/flutter_data_and_backend/README.md

 There are lot of tips and tricks that might be useful for beginners.

+## This repository will particularly address the issues concerning all #Flutter data and backend operations
+We've started with a simple sqflite package and will move from known to unknown facts

 ## Getting Started

 The website - [https://sanjibsinha.com](https://sanjibsinha.com) is a project, which is a starting point for a WordPress application.
 Any beginner may use the code repository to learn how one can develop a WordPress web application from scratch.